 Nonfatal injuries that keep workers off the job continue to be a challenge as well.
 The data show that nonfatal injuries or illnesses that caused more than a day away from work made up almost 50% of all nonfatal accidents on the job in private companies in 2016.
 The remaining accidents happened to workers who did not miss time on the job and did not have any work restrictions.

 Interestingly, there is a significant difference in accident injury rates for those employed in the private sector as compared to those in the public sector.

 Certain industries are also much more likely to involve injuries, both fatal and non-fatal.
 BLS data show that fatal occupational injuries were much higher in the construction field.
 This is often because many construction workers operate from great heights, and falls are a major contributor to worker fatalities.
+If a family believes negligence played a role in such an incident, consulting with a wrongful death lawyer can be crucial.
 Also, the transportation and warehousing industry has a higher number of fatal accidents than most other job sectors, such as farming and landscaping.